Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \textit{3.2)}\,\,\textit{Self-supervised fine-tuning on bare image dataset}.
 In non-general conditional synthesis scenarios involving image composition or mask-based editing, the form of conditional inputs may be complicated.
 For example, a classic image composition task aims to fuse a foreground reference image into the background main image within the mask region.
 In these tasks, collecting annotated training data pairs is almost impossible.
-A feasible approach is to create paired data for the target scenario through cropping on a bare image dataset, and fine-tune the T2I backbone in a self-supervised manner.
-For image composition task, PbE~\cite{yang2023paint} randomly crops the foreground objects from the source image as the reference image and corresponding mask, while the remained background as the background main image.
-Subsequently, PbE \cite{yang2023paint} fine-tunes the T2I backbone with paired cropped reference image and main image.
-In practice, such strategy is widely employed in conditional synthesis scenarios involve inpainting~\cite{wang2023imagen, xie2023smartbrush} and image composition~\cite{song2023objectstitch,kim2023reference,zhang2023paste,xie2023dreaminpainter,chen2023anydoor}.
-To generate reasonable masks for text-based inpainting, Imagen Editor \cite{wang2023imagen} employs an off-the-shelf object detector to generate mask on the image in captioned image datasets, which covers a region relevant to the text caption of image.
-SmartBrush \cite{xie2023smartbrush} randomly augments the cropped training masks to create accurate instance masks, which facilitates the T2I backbone to follow the shape of the input mask at testing-time.
+A feasible approach is to create paired data based on the target scenario through cropping on a bare image dataset, and thereby fine-tune the T2I backbone in a self-supervised manner.
+For image composition task, PbE~\citep{yang2023paint} randomly crops the foreground objects from the source image as the reference image and the corresponding mask, while the remaining background as the background main image.
+Subsequently, PbE \citep{yang2023paint} fine-tunes the T2I backbone with the cropped reference image and main image.
+In practice, such a strategy is widely employed in conditional synthesis scenarios involving inpainting~\citep{wang2023imagen, xie2023smartbrush} and composition~\citep{song2023objectstitch,kim2023reference,zhang2023paste,xie2023dreaminpainter,chen2023anydoor}.
+To generate reasonable masks for text-based inpainting, Imagen Editor \citep{wang2023imagen} employs an off-the-shelf object detector to generate masks on the image in captioned image datasets, which covers a region relevant to the text caption of image.
+SmartBrush \citep{xie2023smartbrush} randomly augments the cropped training masks to create accurate instance masks, which facilitates the T2I backbone to follow the shape of the input mask in testing-time.